DeFiCh/ain/doc/build-quick.md

 # Quick build notes

-> NOTE: This section is a work in progress for DeFi Blockchain.
+> NOTE: This section is a work in progress for Bitcoin.

-DeFi Blockchain is built with the same process as Bitcoin, but provides certain convenience steps to build it easily with the `./make.sh` file in the root directory.
+Bitcoin is built with the same process as Bitcoin, but provides certain convenience steps to build it easily with the `./make.sh` file in the root directory.

 ```